-If a law enforcement agency with jurisdiction in the matter is informed that a person under 18 years of age is or may be a missing child and that the person providing the information wishes to file a missing child report, the agency must take that report.
-If a missing child report is made, the law enforcement agency must gather readily available information about the missing child and, under prior law, had to integrate it into the National Crime Information Center computer within 12 hours following the making of the report.
-The act requires this integration to be made immediately following the making of the report.
+Under current law, if a law enforcement agency with jurisdiction in the matter is informed that a person under age 18 is or may be a missing child and that the person providing the information wishes to file a missing child report, the agency must take that report.
+If a missing child report is made, the law enforcement agency must gather readily available information about the missing child and integrate it into the National Crime Information Center computer within 12 hours following the making of the report.
+The bill requires this integration to be made immediately following the making of the report.
 (R.C.
 2901.30(B) and (C).)

-If a law enforcement agency receives a report that a person over 18 years of age is missing and, if there is evidence that the person was a victim of foul play at the time the victim is reported missing, the agency must make available through the Law Enforcement Automated Data System (LEADS) all information contained in the report not later than seven days after the agency receives the report.
+Under current law, if a law enforcement agency receives a report that a person over age 18 is missing and, if there is evidence that the person was a victim of foul play at the time the victim is reported missing, the agency must make available through the Law Enforcement Automated Data System (LEADS) all information contained in the report not later than seven days after the agency receives the report.
 If there is no evidence that the person was a victim of foul play, the agency must make the information available through LEADS not later than 30 days after receiving the report the person is missing.
 (R.C.
 2901.42(A).)

-The act maintains the provisions described in the immediately preceding paragraph for missing persons 21 years of age and older, although it requires that the law enforcement agency make information in the missing person report available through the National Crime Information Center rather than through LEADS.
-If a law enforcement agency receives an initial report or receives additional information for the report that a person who is at least 18 but less than 21 years of age is missing, the act requires that the law enforcement agency make available through the National Crime Information Center all information contained in the report immediately after the agency receives the report or additional information rather than within a specified number of days depending on whether the missing person is a victim of foul play as required by prior law.
+The bill generally maintains the provisions described in the immediately preceding paragraph for missing persons age 21 and over, although it does require that the agency make information in the missing persons report available through the National Crime Information Center rather than through LEADS.
+If a law enforcement agency receives an initial report or receives additional information for the report that a person who is at least 18 but less than 21 years of age is missing, the bill requires that the law enforcement agency make available through the National Crime Information Center all information contained in the report immediately after the agency receives the report or additional information rather than within a specified number of days depending on whether the missing person is a victim of foul play as required by current law.
 (R.C.
 2901.42(A), (B), and (C).)